conan-io/docs/reference/extensions/deployers.rst

 Deployers can be multi-configuration.
 Running ``conan install . --deploy=full_deploy`` repeatedly for different profiles can achieve a fully self-contained project, including all the artifacts, binaries, and build files.
-This project would be completely independent of Conan and no longer require it at all to build.
+This project will be completely independent of Conan and no longer require it at all to build.

 Built-in deployers